coder/docs/workspaces/index.md

 description: "Learn about development workspaces in Coder."
 ---

-A workspace is your remote development workspace.
+A workspace is your remote development environment.
 All workspaces are based on a shared [image](../images/index.md) and therefore reproducible.

 ![Workspaces](../assets/workspaces.svg)